IBM/monitor-wml-model-with-watson-openscale/README.md

 ### 3. Create a Watson OpenScale service

+> NOTE: At this time (3/27/19) you must use an instance of Watson OpenScale deployed in the `Dallas` region.
+This is currently the only region that sends events about scoring requests to the message hub, which is read by OpenScale to populate the payload logging table.

 * Using the [IBM Cloud Dashboard]() create a [Watson OpenScale](https://cloud.ibm.com/catalog/services/ai-openscale) service.
 * You will get the Watson OpenScale instance GUID when you run the notebook using the [IBM Cloud CLI](https://cloud.ibm.com/catalog/services/ai-openscale)